Information for International Students

-Kent is a small, university town with its downtown area only about six blocks away from Satterfield Hall (where most translation courses take place).
-Despite its small size, however, everything you need can either be found downtown or in the larger supermarkets, shopping plazas, and restaurants in the surrounding areas.
-Kent is also a little under an hour's drive to Cleveland.
-If you want to read more about Kent, you can find information in its Wikipedia entry.
+Kent is a small university town with its downtown area only about six blocks away from Satterfield Hall (where most translation courses take place).
+Despite its small size, however, everything you need can be found either downtown or in the larger supermarkets, shopping plazas, and restaurants in the surrounding areas.
+Kent is also a little under an hour's drive from Cleveland.
+If you want to read more about Kent, see its Wikipedia entry.
 For information about things to do and shops available in town, visit our section Around Kent.

 Weather in Kent is very unpredictable.
 Many people say that northern Ohio is the only place where you can experience all four seasons in just one day.
-Of course, that does not happen as a rule, but it is definitely possible to wake up one day with a lot of rain, to have a beautiful sunshine a few hours later followed by some snow.
-Summers tend to be very hot and with a fair amount of rain.
-Temperatures during the months of may through the august range between 72 and 84 degrees Fahrenheit (22 to 29 degrees Celsius).
-Winters also tend to be very cold, and snow does not melt until the beginning of march.
-The temperatures during the winter months range around 20 degrees Fahrenheit (-6 degrees Celsius), but there are warmer days also in upwards of 30 degrees.
+Of course, that does not happen as a rule, but it is definitely possible to wake up one day with a lot of rain, to have a beautiful sunshine a few hours later, followed by some snow.
+Summers tend to be very hot with a fair amount of rain.
+Temperatures (daily highs) during the months of May through August range between the 70s and 90s Fahrenheit (21 and 32 Celsius).
+Winters also tend to be quite cold, with snow not melting until the beginning of March.
+The temperatures during the winter months can average around 20 degrees Fahrenheit (-6 degrees Celsius), but there are warmer days also, in the 30s and 40s.
 Spring and fall are very nice seasons in Kent.
-The temperatures in the Fall are definitely needed after the hot summers, and the warm temperatures in the spring are always on our minds during the winter.
+The temperatures in the fall are definitely needed after the hot summers, and the warm temperatures in the spring are always on our minds during the winter.

-The transportation system in Kent does not reach all the areas of town, and sometimes, buses that go to certain areas only run every 30, 45, or 60 minutes.
-This is the main reason we recommend living close to campus for at least the first semester or year.
-The local transportation system is called PARTA and it works very well on the campus and in some surrounding areas such as Allerton, Main Street, and downtown.
+The transportation system in Kent does not reach all the areas of town, and sometimes buses that go to certain areas only run every 30, 45, or 60 minutes.
+This is the main reason we recommend living close to campus for at least your first semester or year.
+The local transportation system is called PARTA and it works very well on campus and in some surrounding areas such as Allerton, Main Street, and downtown.
 You can check the schedule and routes online to verify if there is a bus that goes through the area where you are planning on living.
-Also, another mean of transportation have been commonly used in Kent are Uber and Lyft.
-Both are offer convenient and safe taxi service.
-You can get this service by installing the application on your phone.
+Another means of transportation commonly used in Kent are Uber and Lyft—both offer convenient and safe taxi service.
+You can get them by installing the applications for free on your smartphone.

 When planning your trip, take into consideration that there are two airports close to Kent.
-The closest one is the Akron/Canton Airport (not an international Airport) which is approximately 32 mins away from downtown Kent (23 miles/38 km).
-The other airport is the Cleveland Hopkins International Airport, which is approximately 46 minutes away (41 miles/65 km).
+The closest one is Akron/Canton Airport (not an international airport) which is approximately 30 minutes away from downtown Kent (23 miles/38 km).
+The other airport is Cleveland Hopkins International Airport, which is approximately 45 minutes away (41 miles/65 km).
 There are taxis available, but they can be very expensive.

-The Office of Global Education (OGE) offers free pick up rides from the airport if you contact them on time.
-All you need is to give them your flight information.
-To arrange that, please contact the OGE directly.
+The Office of Global Education (OGE) offers free pickups from the airport if you contact them on time: all you need to do is to give them your flight information.
+To arrange that, contact the OGE directly.